 According to The Sleep Foundation, driving after being awake for 18 hours is as dangerous as driving with a blood alcohol level of 0.05.
 After 24 hours awake, reflexes and perception are equally as bad as having a blood alcohol level over the legal limit.
 There’s a reason that commercial drivers are legally subject to the following parameters: a 14-hour day, 11-hour driving limit and duty limits on driving days.

 Consider this – the CDC recommends that adults get at least seven hours of sleep every night but more than a third of American adults aren’t sleeping enough.
 People who don’t get that recommended amount of sleep wake up to commute to work.
 Shift workers are specifically at-risk of drowsy driving.
 Even if getting enough sleep, it’s more likely to be less restful than workers who operate during daylight hours due to their circadian rhythms.

 Even if taking a prescription, there are many common medications that can cause drowsiness, including antidepressants, antihistamines, muscle relaxants, medication for high blood pressure and anxiety.

-The most logical answer seems to be coffee but it’s not a replacement for sleep as it can make a person feel exhausted when it wears off.
+The most logical answer seems to be utilization of coffee, but it’s not a replacement for sleep due to the exhausted feeling people often get when the caffeine wears off.
 The real kicker?
 Coffee is a diuretic, meaning it can dehydrate.
 One of the symptoms of dehydration?
-Exactly right: drowsiness.
+You may have guessed it – drowsiness.

-Make sure to get enough sleep every night — at least seven hours.
-Remember, there’s no destination or deadline that’s worth risking anyone’s lives.
-Drowsy driving is everyone as drunk driving, so put your best self behind the wheel.
+The most important tip to remember is that there’s no destination or deadline worth risking anyone’s lives.
+Drowsy driving is as dangerous as drunk driving, so make sure you’re taking all appropriate steps to put your best self behind the wheel.

-Learn how to combat additional preventable problems behind the wheel by downloading the white paper.
+Learn how to combat additional preventable problems such as distracted driving and download our white paper.